3296Fall2020/projects-02-d-d-d/README.md

 ### Aszliah Delicana, Ryan McGregor, Priya Nigam, Quentin Novinger -  3296 Section 02
 An educational twist on a text-based RPG.

+# To Run Project:
+In IDE terminal, do "mvn clean" and then "mvn".
+Project should compile and appear in new window.

 # Vision Statement
 Dungeons & Dragons & Digits is a text-based, story-driven video game that incorporates math quizzes and lessons into the popular fantasy game Dungeons and Dragons, geared towards elementary school students, grades 1-5, who like video games and are in need of extra math education and practice.
 Unlike other video games and learning platforms, our product provides a fully immersive Dungeons and Dragons fantasy experience with math quizzes and lessons that teach students in a fun and interactive way.